auteur articles madame patch

 These signals are normal: they indicate that the body is producing progesterone, the hormone of calm and preparation.

-To soothe these discomforts, heat, rest and massage are your best allies.
+To soothe these discomforts, warmth, rest, and massage are your best allies.

-Habits & helpful activities during the luteal phase
+Useful habits & active ingredients during the luteal phase

-The luteal phase is a period when the body slows down slightly to prepare for the possible arrival of menstruation.
+The luteal phase is a period when the body slows down slightly to prepare for the eventual arrival of menstruation.

-To navigate this phase more serenely, sometimes all it takes is adjusting a few simple habits and incorporating natural ingredients that support hormonal well-being. 💫
+To experience this phase more serenely, it is sometimes enough to adjust a few simple habits and incorporate natural active ingredients that support hormonal well-being. 💫

 Sleep, stress management, gentle activity

 During this phase, progesterone tends to slow down metabolism and promote relaxation.
-It is therefore the ideal time to:
+This is therefore the ideal time to:

-Sleeping a little longer (even 30 minutes more can make a difference 💤)
+Sleep a little more (even 30 min more can make a difference 💤)

-Opt for gentle activities such as walking, yoga, or stretching.
+Prioritize gentle activities like walking, yoga, or stretching

-Deep breathing techniques or a few minutes of meditation can also calm the mind and relieve the feeling of mental fatigue often present before menstruation.
+Deep breathing techniques or a few minutes of meditation can also calm the mind and relieve the feeling of psychological fatigue often present before menstruation.

 Diet: reduce sugar/salt, magnesium, omega-3